 Writing a one-off email, such as a newsletter, is one way to use email to connect with your audience.
 Automated emails are another.

-We all know that emails are often automated but if they are well written then we forget that part and engage with it just the same (tone will play a big part in this).
+We all know that emails are often automated but if they are well written then we forget that part and engage with it just the same (tone-of-voice will play a big part in this).

 You can use automated emails for: